ladjs/lad/README.md

 * [License](#license)

-## Philosophy
+## Principles

-> Lad is designed according to three core beliefs.
+> Lad is designed according to these principles:

 1. Adhere to [MVC][], [Unix][], [KISS][], [YAGNI][] and [Twelve Factor][twelve-factor] principles
 2. Design for a scrappy, bootstrapped, and [ramen-profitable][] hacker